 Advance and Advocate

-The mission of NAPSA is to advance and advocate for the welfare of captive primates.
+The mission of NAPSA is to unite the primate sanctuary community, build capacity to provide sanctuary for captive nonhuman primates, and advocate to eliminate primate exploitation.
 We are constantly evaluating how our member primate sanctuaries can use the unified voice of NAPSA to speak out and initiate change.
 Our advocacy work involves the regular release of Position Statements and Educational Resources, as well as official responses to harmful depictions of primates in the media.
 Primate welfare begins with educating the public.

 NAPSA does not currently offer position statements on the topics of laboratory research or zoos.
 Our members do not necessarily have a unified stance on these topics and may have close ties to many people involved in these fields and/or may be actively working in a collaborative fashion with these industries in order to retire primates.